Emergency Eye Care

 • Eye discharge

 These symptoms could be a sign of anything from a common eye infection to serious damage to an eye structure.
-Because it is hard to know what the issue is until it is checked out, it is important to get immediate eye care at the first sign of a problem.
+Because you can’t always tell how serious an issue is on your own, it’s best to have symptoms checked as soon as they begin.

 • Do not try to remove something from your eye on your own.